bastreynard/fail2ban-geo-exporter/README.md

 - `mysql`: Container for storing fail2ban data
 - `f2b-geo-exporter`: Container running the python parser/exporter periodically

+### Prepare install

-Update the MYSQL_ROOT_PASSWORD to your liking in `docker-compose.yml`, in both `f2b-geo-export` and `mysql` services.
+- Update the MYSQL_ROOT_PASSWORD to your liking in `docker-compose.yml`, in both `f2b-geo-export` and `mysql` services.

-Update the `cronjob` file if you want another period (5 mins).
+- Update the `cronjob` file if you want another period (5 mins).

     NOTE: Because of ip-api limitations, the script will wait for 1 minute every 45 requests.
 Hence, you should not set the period to a value too short.

-Replace network `net_prometheus` with the network your grafana instance is running on, or simply connect your grafana instance to `net_f2b_geo_export`.
+- Replace network `net_prometheus` with the network your grafana instance is running on, or simply connect your grafana instance to `net_f2b_geo_export`.

-If necessary, adapt the path to fail2ban logs (default: `/var/log/fail2ban.log`).
+- If necessary, adapt the path to fail2ban logs (default: `/var/log/fail2ban.log`).

+### Run

 Build and run the docker containers: